evelyn-takyi/Microbiome-Workshop/Analysis with QIIME2/Microbiome_Workshop:QIIME2.md

 ```
 q2-demux or cutadapt
 ```
-#### For this project the reads were sequences using Illumina paired-end, 250 base pair reads with forward and reverse reads in separate files.
+#### For this project the reads were sequenced using Illumina paired-end, 250 base pair reads with forward and reverse reads in separate files.
 ```
 Example of demultiplexed sequence reads